LittleB0xes/Dailyrium/Unexpected_Journey/README.md

 - Pick (object) function... but, yet, no impact with inventory
 - Refactoring with a `Level` struct, that embeds all level data. (why not a `Vec<Level>` later ?)
 - Big cleanup : 21 warnings erased

+## Day 6
+A little module refactoring for the future...
+To let the game growing without constraint, and less friction